d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 f'# sentences: {len(sentences)}'
 ```

+After reading the training set,
+we build a vocabulary for the corpus,
+where any word that appears
+less than 10 times is replaced by
+the "&lt;unk&gt;" token.
-Next we build a vocabulary with words appeared not greater than 10 times mapped into a "&lt;unk&gt;" token.
-Note that the preprocessed PTB data also contains "&lt;unk&gt;" tokens presenting rare words.
+Note that the original dataset
+also contains "&lt;unk&gt;" tokens that represent rare (unknown) words.

 ```{.python .input}
 #@tab all